 How likely is it that I will get the courses that I want?
 Most students (over 90%) will get their first or second First-Year Course choice.
 You also have a very good chance of getting the other courses on your list, although not necessarily at the times you wanted, if there are multiple sections of the same course.
 We will not put you in a course that is not on your list, so in the rare circumstance that we cannot complete your schedule with your initial selections, we will contact you to discuss other options.
 You will also have the opportunity to make changes to your schedule once you are on campus.
 The only course that cannot be changed is your First-Year Course.
 That is why we want you to be comfortable with any of the First-Year courses on your list.

 How is my schedule determined?
 Academic Programs is responsible for making First-Year Course assignments.
-The goal is to place as many students in their first and second choices as possible.
+The goal is to place as many students in their first and second choices as possible, while also ensuring that the placement is appropriate given major plan and background.
 The Registrar’s staff is responsible for completing the schedules after the First-Year Course assignments are made.
 The goal is to give each student their preferences, as space allows.
 Accordingly, round one involves placing each student in his or her first choice; round two places them in their second choices, etc. You will not be placed in any course, First-Year or otherwise, that is not on your list.
 In the rare circumstance that the Registrar’s Office cannot complete your schedule with your initial selections, the staff will contact you to discuss other options.
 Changes also may be necessary once scores become available from Advanced Placement and International Baccalaureate exams or when transcripts are received for college courses completed prior to matriculation.
 Because your schedule will be a bit in flux throughout the summer, the schedule you see on 1600 Grand should not be considered final.
 You will receive your final schedule from your advisor during orientation and you will have the ability to make changes to it during your advising appointment.
 There is also a drop/add period at the beginning of each semester during which you can change your schedule.

 Are there certain courses I must take in my first semester?
 The only course that must be taken in your first semester is the First Year Course.
 This course is designed to facilitate your transition to college by including instruction in writing and information fluency, by having the instructor serve as your academic advisor, and by being limited to fifteen other incoming first-year students.
 Beyond the First-Year Course, it is often a good idea to take a course in a second language, especially if you are going to continue with a language you studied in high school, because language skills deteriorate over time.
 If you are going to continue on with math, that is often a good first semester choice as well, for similar reasons.